WeiDUorg/elkhound/README.md

 Elkhound has been tested and builds on what can vaguely be described as contemporary x86_64 and x86 GNU/Linux systems and Cygwin.
 It should also build on contemporary macOS.
+Elkhound itself can be built with MSVC++, tested with CMake 3.17 and Visual Studio 2017, with options equivalent to `-DEXTRAS=OFF -DOCAML=OFF` (_vide infra_).
 Status on other systems and in other environments is not known.

 Dependencies:
 - Flex